wp-plugins/rvg-optimize-database/readme.txt

 == Frequently Asked Questions ==

 = How can I change the settings of this plugin? =
-* WP Admin Panel &raquo; Optimize Database.
-Then click the 'Change Settings'-button.
-There you can define the maximum number of - most recent - revisions you want to keep per post or page and some more settings.
+* Change the settings in the WP Admin Panel &raquo; Settings &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 = How do I run this plugin? =
 * WP Admin Panel &raquo; Optimize Database.
-Then click the 'Start Optimization'-button.
+Then click the 'Start Optimization'-button -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)
 * Click the 'Optimize DB (1 click)' link in the Admin Bar (if enabled)

 = Why do I see 'Table does not support optimize, doing recreate + analyze instead' while optimizing my database? =